once-aday/map675-module-02-once-aday-assignment-02/README.md

 **Update to plan**

-Instead of mapping rock types to indigenous territory, I am going to map rock types to counties
+Instead of mapping rock types to indigenous territory, I am going to map rock types based on counties

 Make OR geology GeoJSON; rocktypes, join to Counties